Renovamen/blog.zxh.io/blog/about/README.md

 - 🛠 Like to contribute to open-source machine learning and frontend projects in spare time

-- 🥎 Used to be a member of the softball team and the vice president of the baseball and softball association (Jiading branch) of Tongji University
+- 🥎 Used to be a member of the softball team and the vice president of the baseball and softball association of Tongji University (Jiading campus)

 - 🌭 My dream: `while(sleeping){money++;}`